broadinstitute/install-gcs-connector/README.md

 ### Install GCS Connector

-Make  sure you're logged into to gcloud via
+Make sure you have `pyspark` or `hail` installed and are are logged into to gcloud via

 `gcloud auth login`  or  `gcloud auth application-default login`